Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Abstract

 \section{Abstract}

 \Fseven Many important statistical models fall outside classical moment-based methods due to the non-existence of moments or moment generating functions.
-We propose a generalised probabilistic framework in which the classical requirement of a density with respect to a dominating measure is replaced by a pair $(T,\varphi)$, where $T \in \mathcal{S}'(\mathbb{R})$ is a tempered distribution and $\varphi \in \mathcal{S}(\mathbb{R})$ is a Schwartz kernel.
-Expectations are defined via the action of distributions on regularised test functions, yielding well-defined \emph{weak moments}, \emph{weak characteristic functions}, and \emph{weak cumulants} of all orders.
+We propose a generalised probabilistic framework in which a probability law is represented by a tempered distribution $T \in \mathcal{S}'$, on the same footing as a density, a distribution function, or a characteristic function.
+By the classical structure theorem every such distribution is a finite sum of derivatives of ordinary functions, so singular laws (point masses, jumps) are admitted without pathology.
+Information about the law is extracted by evaluating $T$ on test functions regularised by a given positive Schwartz kernel $\varphi \in \mathcal{S}$---the kernel serving as a probe, not as part of the law.
+Expectations are defined via the action of distributions on these regularised test functions, yielding well-defined \emph{weak moments}, \emph{weak characteristic functions}, and \emph{weak cumulants} of all orders.
 These extend classical quantities and retain key algebraic properties such as additivity under independence and natural affine transformation rules.
 Despite dispensing with classical densities, the framework recovers ordinary event probabilities: the weak expectation determines a kernel-weighted distribution function, and under the uniqueness conditions developed here, the classical distribution function is fully recovered.

-The main results are: (i) a systematic algebra of weak cumulants; (ii) a \emph{weak moment problem} where existence of all moments holds unconditionally and uniqueness depends on the kernel, with uniqueness results under Gaussian kernels (via Hermite completeness, including a multivariate extension to~$\mathbb{R}^d$), positive Schwartz kernels with square-integrable densities (via a Carleman-type criterion), and kernels with exponential decay (via Denjoy--Carleman quasi-analyticity); (iii) a \emph{weak central limit theorem} formulated as convergence of weak characteristic functions to a Gaussian limit, covering cases where the classical theorem fails; and (iv) a \emph{distributional CLT} showing that, in the density case, the kernel-weighted measures converge in distribution to the standard normal---thereby bridging weak transform convergence and classical convergence in distribution.
+The main results are: (i) a systematic algebra of weak cumulants; (ii) a \emph{weak moment problem} where existence of all moments holds unconditionally and uniqueness depends on the kernel, with uniqueness results under Gaussian kernels (via Hermite completeness, including a multivariate extension to~$\mathbb{R}^d$), positive Schwartz kernels with an exponential tail bound and square-integrable densities (via a Carleman-type criterion), and kernels with exponential decay (via Denjoy--Carleman quasi-analyticity); (iii) a \emph{weak central limit theorem} formulated as convergence of weak characteristic functions to a Gaussian limit, covering cases where the classical theorem fails, together with a quantitative refinement that is \emph{uniform over the kernel}---so that the Gaussian limit is independent of the probe used to observe the law; and (iv) a \emph{distributional CLT} showing that, in the density case, the kernel-weighted measures converge in distribution to the standard normal---thereby bridging weak transform convergence and classical convergence in distribution.

 The framework is illustrated with Student's $t$, stable, and hyperbolic distributions.
 As a statistical consequence, the weak first moment yields a consistent estimator of the location parameter in the Cauchy model, where no classical moment-based estimator exists.
 A full statistical treatment is given in a companion paper ~\cite{LabouriauA2}.